 This Carved Butterfly Bowl platter is turned on the Lathe.
 Once I am happy with the form and it is the proper thickness for carving I draw in the butterflies.
 Then I remove all the negative space between the butterflies with a high speed dental drill.
 The goal is to have the bowl held together just by the tips of the butterfly wings touching each other.
 The next step is the tedious process of filing down rough spots and sanding each butterfly to accept paint.
-Finally each butterfly is hand painted.
+Finally I hand paint each butterfly.ed

 How Long Did It Take You?

 So you may be asking yourself, “How long did this Carved Butterfly Bowl take?”
 There are several ways to answer this question.
 If I had a timer running during the entire process I would know how long I work on the piece.
 It is not important to me how many hours something takes.
 I enjoy the process.
 If I was doing production then it would be important to keep a timesheet.
 OK, so I didn’t answer your question.
 I probably have 40 hours of time into this piece.